-Meet Tilley - She is 3 years old and 13 lbs.
+Meet Tilley - She is 4 years old and a petite girl.
 Tilley came into rescue due to no fault of her own and we immediately realized she had several health concerns.
 She was diagnosed with fly-catchers syndrome and heart worms upon intake.
 She was not house-trained and was not used to being crated.
 After failed attempts to house-train her we ran a series of testing to determine the cause with no avail.
 She looses control of her bladder while she is sleeping for long periods of time and is not aware of it.
 Tilley’s adopters will need to be diligent about letting her out frequently and on a routine in order to help her with house-training.
 With patience her accidents can be minimal but she does urinate in her sleep most night.
 She sleeps in a dog bed on the floor covered by a waterproof pad.
 Her fur gets dirty and she needs baths more frequently than other Cavaliers.
 We started noticing signs of neurological problems and our vet recommended an appointment with a neurologist.
 This visit warranted an MRI that revealed that she has PSOM (she is deaf in both ears), CM/SM (Chiari-like malformation/Syringomyelia) and hydrocephalus (this may be the reason behind her urinary issues?).
 The neurologist does not think these issues are related to the Fly Catchers syndrome.
 Tilley can be head shy and also cry out in pain if she is not picked up gently and handled with care.
 Since she can’t hear she sleeps very hard and needs to be woken up to remind her to go outside.
 For these reasons we feel that an adult home or one with older children would be best for her.
 After going through heart worm treatment she is now heart-worm negative!
 From now on she will be on regular monthly treatments as normal.

 Despite all of Tilley’s medical concerns she is the sweetest little girl and loves everyone.
 She can be slow to warm up to new people but once she knows you she wants to be with you at all times and the closer the better.
 She melts in your arms!
 She is very happy, playful, loves to eat and go for walks.
 At this point her quality of life is very good.